Traffic filtering

 How filters work

 RedTrack allows you to create custom filters that can be added either as pre-set templates or directly on the Campaign level.
-To set it up act depending on the chosen method:

 Go to Funnels → choose the needed one (if you have multiple funnels) → Filters → choose the filter from the Add filter drop-down → choose the Type and the Value for it (type and value define how the filter works out) → Save changes: